-Following the International Conference on Protection of Civilians in Urban Warfare in Vienna in October 2019, Ireland initiated the development of a political declaration to minimise the humanitarian impact of the use of explosive weapons in populated areas The United Nations Secretary-General supports those efforts since 2009, and notably through the Agenda for Disarmament.
+Following the International Conference on Protection of Civilians in Urban Warfare in Vienna in October 2019, Ireland initiated the development of a political declaration to minimize the humanitarian impact of the use of explosive weapons in populated areas.
+The United Nations Secretary-General has supported those efforts since 2009, and notably through the Agenda for Disarmament.

-In the UN’s views, a political declaration should include a commitment to avoid the use of explosive weapons with wide area-effects in populated areas.
-It should also commit States to develop operational policy that is based on a presumption against the use of explosive weapons with wide-area effects in populated areas.
-(Protection of Civilians in Armed Conflict, Report of the Secretary-General S/2019/373, UN Joint Statement)
+In the view of the UN, a political declaration should include a commitment to avoid the use of explosive weapons with wide area-effects in populated areas.
+It should also commit States to develop operational policy that is based on a presumption against the use of explosive weapons with wide-area effects in populated areas (Protection of Civilians in Armed Conflict, Report of the Secretary-General S/2019/373, UN Joint Statement).

-- When explosive weapons were used in populated areas, 88% of those killed or injured were civilians.
-This compares with 16% in other areas.
+- When explosive weapons were used in populated areas, 88 per cent of those killed or injured were civilians.
+This compares with 16 per cent in other areas.

-- IEDs were responsible for at least 43% of all civilian casualties from explosive violence.
+- IEDs were responsible for at least 43 per cent of all civilian casualties from explosive violence.

-- Air-launched explosive weapons were responsible for 17% of all civilian deaths and injuries.
+- Air-launched explosive weapons were responsible for 17 per cent of all civilian deaths and injuries.